alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 For this reason, researchers and organisations have been exploring ways of measuring impact that go beyond counting citations between traditional journal papers.

+\marginbox\shaded\italicquotes

+> Traditionally, we have attempted to measure the impact of the journal in which that research was published
+> as a proxy for the impact of the research itself.
+> However, this method is becoming increasingly problematic as more research is
+> created and disseminated digitally and in forms beyond the traditional journal article.
+> \quotefrom – Andy Wesolek [@wesolek2014mui]

+\endshaded\endmarginbox

 Citations of data
 -----------------